 The topic of whistleblowing is very much in the limelight following recent events.
-Employees and directors are key to exposing scandals for the benefit of the public.
-However, they naturally fear for their jobs if they blow the whistle.
-The government recognised this fear and has built various protections into the law on whistleblowing.
+Whistleblowing is key to exposing scandals for the benefit of the public.
+However, employees naturally fear for their jobs if they blow the whistle.
+The government recognised this fear and has built various whistleblowing protections into law.

 The law safeguards whistleblowers when they have been dismissed or have suffered detrimental treatment by their employers following a protected disclosure.
 There may also be a whistleblowing policy within the employment contract.

 It will be automatically unfair if an employee is dismissed because they have made a protected disclosure.
 The same would apply in redundancy situations.
 There is no qualifying period and no cap on compensation.